 2. Shop around

-Remember that there are numerous places to purchase a toilet so don’t be afraid to shop around to find the right fit for your home.
-Compare and contrast price alongside quality and features to ensure that you get the best deal.
+Remember that there are numerous places to purchase a toilet or smart toilet so don’t be afraid to shop around to find the right fit for your home.
+Compare and contrast prices alongside quality and features to ensure that you get the best deal.

 3. ADA compliance